hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 I'd like to automatically make observations when some portion of the Milky Way is overhead.
 Luckily, Virgo provides some handy tools to let us do this.

-First, I'll need to get the right ascension and declination to figure out where in the sky our radio telescope is pointing.
-To make things simple, I'll assume the telescope is pointing straight upwards.
+First, I need to get the right ascension and declination to figure out where in the sky our radio telescope is pointing.
+To make things simple, I can assume the telescope is pointing straight upwards.

 ```
 altitude = 90